Homeschooling Statistics : Surprising Special Education Data

 My Master’s Degree Project focused on home schooling children with specific learning disabilities.
-Below, you will find homeschooling statistics stemming from polls listed on home schooling Listservs.
+Below, are the homeschooling statistics stemming from polls listed on home schooling Listservs.

-These homeschooling statistics were sought regarding the population of homeschooled students who have learning disabilities.
-A poll was conducted in an online group with 470 members, primarily consisting of parents home schooling children with specific learning disabilities, and 62 responses were received.
-Of those responding, 61% previously had their child enrolled in public school and are home schooling because the child failed to make adequate progress (Figure 1).
-Among the remaining parents, 34% did not previously enroll their child in public school; 5% previously had their child enrolled in public school and the child made adequate progress, but the child is being homeschooled for other reasons.
+Of those responding, 61% previously had their child enrolled in public school.
+Most are home schooling because the child was failing to make adequate progress (Figure 1).
+Among the remaining parents, 34% did not previously enroll their child in public school.
+5% of the children were previously enrolled in public school and the child made adequate progress.
+However, the child is being homeschooled for other reasons.

-The grade levels for students with learning disabilities being homeschooled are distributed among all K-12 grades.
-Students are an average of 1.6 grades behind in achievement, as compared to the child’s age-based grade level.
+The grade levels for homeschool students with learning disabilities distributes among all K-12 grades.
+Students are an average of 1.6 grades behind in achievement, when comparing with the child’s age-based grade level.

-The number of students with disabilities being homeschooled drops off after seventh grade.
+After the seventh grade, the number of homeschool students with disabilities drops off.
 The number is likely to drop for several reasons.

 First, many parents do not wish to attempt home schooling through high school.